Niels Shoe Meulman: Biography

-Meulman was born in Amsterdam.
-He began tagging as Shoe in 1979 and was a graffiti legend by the time he was 18.
-In the eighties Shoe met New York artists like DONDI, Rammellzee, Haze and Quik in Amsterdam.
-Inspired by their New York Graffiti style he joined the graffiti crew Crime Time Kings with Bando from Paris and Mode2 from London.
-Together they gave a distinctive style to graffiti in Europe.
-He also meets Keith Haring in 1986, while Haring is staring at the wall piece "Better Times" Meulman painted on an insane asylum in Amsterdam.
-They hung out.
-Meulman recalls: “Keith drew something in my black book.
+Meulman was born and raised in Amsterdam.
+He began tagging as Shoe in 1979 and was a graffiti artist.
+During the 1980s, Shoe met New York artists like DONDI, Rammellzee and Haze in Amsterdam.
+Inspired by their New York style graffiti, he joined the graffiti crew Crime Time Kings with French artist Bando and British artist Mode2.
+He also met Keith Haring in 1986, while Haring was staring at the wall piece "Better Times" that Meulman painted in Amsterdam.
+Meulman recalls: "Keith drew something in my black book.
 Which ended up stolen, but I managed to get it back a couple of years later – but without his drawing for me.
-That drawing turned up at a Christie’s auction in 1994 and was bought by a French collector.”
+That drawing turned up at a Christie’s auction in 1994 and was bought by a French collector."

 In the 1990s, Meulman advanced his technique by apprenticing under the Dutch graphic design master Anthon Beeke (1989–1992).
 He ran his own design company, Caulfield & Tensing (1992–1999), with Michael Schaeffer, enabled by start up funds from Internet entrepreneur Walter de Brouwer.
 The advertising agency FHV BBDO took over the company, and employed Meulman as senior art director (1999–2001).
-Upon leaving the agency he was partner with Dennis Polak in the advertising agency Unruly.
-Under the name Unruly a line of luxury silk scarves was produced.
+Upon leaving the agency he was partnered with Dennis Polak in the advertising agency Unruly.

-Commercial works of note include a signature shoe (sneaker) design for the British sports brand Umbro; the creative direction of the magazine WAVE; the re-styling of the Dutch television channel TMF; and packaging calligraphy for Bols Genever.
-In 2012 Meulman was commissioned by Louis Vuitton to feature alongside the spoken word artist yasiin bey aka Mos Def in the tribute video series Muhammad Ali – The Greatest Words.
-Mos Def recites Ali's poetic speeches while Meulman elaborates with painted calligraphy on the platform of a boxing ring.
-“When we were asked to pose as boxers in the ring for the Louis Vuitton videos, he uttered the words ‘strike a poser.’
-Shoe is a painter of words.” —yasiin bey aka Mos Def.
+Commercial works of note include a signature shoe (sneaker) design for the British sports brand Umbro, the creative direction of the magazine WAVE, the re-styling of the Dutch television channel TMF, and packaging calligraphy for Bols Genever.
+In 2012 Meulman was commissioned by Louis Vuitton to feature alongside the spoken word artist Yasiin Bey aka Mos Def in the tribute video series Muhammad Ali – The Greatest Words. in which Mos Def recites Ali's poetic speeches while Meulman elaborates with painted calligraphy on the platform of a boxing ring.
+"When we were asked to pose as boxers in the ring for the Louis Vuitton videos, he uttered the words 'strike a poser.'
+Shoe is a painter of words." —Yasiin Bey aka Mos Def.

-With the avant-garde shoe design company United Nude the "Unruly Shoe" was designed, which "measures in at five inches tall and features details like laser-cut leather (which spells the words "unruly shoe"), a back zipper, and a spiked stiletto heel."
-Rem D. Koolhaas, creative director and co-founder of United Nude recalls: "At Art Basel Miami 2012, for the launch of the shoe collaboration dubbed NSMxUN, Shoe painted a 1984 stretched Cadillac Brougham.
-The original plan was for Shoe to paint a wall in Wynwood, but after we found this car, the plan became to paint it, as a painted car is the most mobile form of street art.
-In the following years the car was showcased in New York City and San Francisco.”
+With the help of shoe design company United Nude, the "Unruly Shoe" was designed, which "measures in at five inches tall and features details like laser-cut leather (which spells the words "unruly shoe"), a back zipper, and a spiked stiletto heel."